 This report is based on a webinar presented by John Moore, CEO and Founder of Chilmark Research, on August 7, 2019, titled, “Population Health Management: Path to Value.”

-Population health is a data-driven strategy focused on the proactive management of the health of a given population by a defined network of financially linked providers, achieved in partnership with the community.
+Population health management is a proactive, data-driven strategy focused on improving the health of a given population by a defined network of financially linked providers, achieved in partnership with the community.
 Organizational efforts around PHM have escalated in response to nationwide value-based initiatives stemming from the passage of the Affordable Care Act (ACA) in 2010 and the shift of population risk from payers to providers.
 Providers are moving to more proactive care models to reduce costs and improve quality.

 Health systems need four core elements to enable PHM: